Get your coin. Make rent.

 One plot always succeeds and the other always fails.
 That means that the moment that you resolve one plot, the fate of the other is sealed.
 For example, if the A Plot succeeds, the B Plot is automatically doomed.
 You don’t need to worry about the Coin mechanics any longer.

-The final scene for each of these two plots shows the audience how it all works out.
-As storytellers, your job is to make sure that the two plots cancel out so that at the end of the episode, the roommates are right back where they started.
+Each plot typically gets one more scene in order to show the audience how it all works out.
+As storytellers, your job is to make sure that the two plots cancel out so that at the end of the episode, the roommates are right back where they started: barely getting by.

 If one plot makes a small fortune, the other eats up every surplus dime.
 If your benefit concert fails to raise enough money to hire a plumber, your attempt to fix the plumbing issue DIY goes surprisingly well.